jaydenaung/K8s-SAProbe/README.md

 ```

 You can grab the secret value which is encoded.
-And you can do the following and get the base64 decoded value
+And you can do the following and get the base64 decoded value.

 ```bash
 echo UEBzc3cwcmQ= | base64 -d